hoverinc/faster_factory/README.md

-# FasterFactory
+# Faster Factory

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/faster_factory`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+_Make FactoryBot factories go faster_

+`FasterFactory` finds `FactoryBot` factories and replaces them with faster methods.
+It prefers `FactoryBot.build_stubbed` over `FactoryBot.build` over `FactoryBot.create`.
+It doesn't change your tests in any other way.
+It changes one occurrence at a time, then runs the localized test for that change.
+If the tests pass, it commits the change.
+If they fails, it reverts the change.

 ## Installation

-Add this line to your application's Gemfile:
+Add this line to your application's `Gemfile`:

 ```ruby
 gem 'faster_factory'